Overview

 Symptoms from hormone changes

-Macroadenomas can limit the pituitary gland's ability to make hormones.
+• Low amounts of hormones.
+Large pituitary tumors can make it harder for the pituitary gland to make hormones.
 When that happens, symptoms may include:

 • Tiredness or weakness.

-• Sexual problems, such as problems with erections and less interest in sex.
+• Sexual issues, such as difficulty with erections or less interest in sex.

 • Changes in menstrual cycles.